Rangers: Danny Rohl pulls out of race to become head coach with Kevin Muscat frontrunner to replace Russell Martin

 Sky Sports News revealed on Wednesday that Kevin Muscat was emerging as the frontrunner for the job.

-Rohl had held discussions with the Ibrox hierarchy last week and impressed - but is no longer in the race.
+Rohl had held discussions with the Ibrox hierarchy last week and impressed but is no longer in the race, becoming the second candidate to turn the club down after Steven Gerrard stepped away from talks.

 - Scottish Premiership games coming up live on Sky Sports